Eric Harvie: World War I

-Following Canada's entrance in to the First World War on 4 August 1914, Harvie enlisted in the 15th Alberta Light Horse.
-He was later transferred into the 56th Battalion of the Canadian Expeditionary Force and left for training in England on 20 March 1916.
+Following Canada's entrance in to the First World War on 4 August 1914, Harvie enlisted in the 15th Alberta Light Horse, a Militia unit.
+He later joined the Canadian Expeditionary Force and the 56th Battalion and left for training in England on 20 March 1916.
 By that fall Harvie was in France.
 On 8 October 1916 Harvie was injured in the Battle of Ancre Heights.
 Fighting with the 49th Battalion (Edmonton Regiment) under the command of W. A. Griesbach, Harvie participated in an assault on the Regina Trench in the early hours of that morning.
 The attack lasted most of the day and was largely unsuccessful.
 During the attack Harvie was injured and was forced to hide himself in shell holes until the evening, at which time stretcher bearers were able to evacuate the wounded.
 Harvie was sent back to England to recover, and on 1 February 1917 returned to Canada on sick leave, staying with his parents in Barrie.
 Fully recovered, on 2 August 1917 Harvie entered into the Royal Flying Corps Canada, training at Camp Borden and Deseronto.
 Following his training he was sent to Fort Worth, Texas to supervise the development of the synchronized machine gun.
 During his stay in Texas Harvie became friends with Vernon Castle.
 Following this assignment Harvie returned to Beamsville, Ontario where he stayed, acting as a temporary captain of the 49th Battalion, until 17 December 1918, at which time he returned to Calgary and was demobilized.